Dropshipping vs Order Fulfillment Companies: What’s the Difference?

-- Dropshipping involves partnering with manufacturers and suppliers to accept orders for their goods without actually having them in stock.
+- Dropshipping is when sellers partner with manufacturers and suppliers to accept orders for their goods without actually having them in stock.
+This is good for startups and testing new products.

-- Conversely, merchants using fulfillment companies hire them to outsource the work of storing, processing, and shipping inventory that they own.
+- Conversely, merchants using fulfillment companies hire them to outsource the work of storing, processing, and shipping inventory they own.
+This is good for growing businesses and well-performing products.

 Dropshipping | Order Fulfillment Services | |